 Adjunct/Affiliated Professor

-Assistant Attorney General, Missouri Attorney General’s Office
+Assistant Attorney General, Maryland Attorney General’s Office

-Ashley Ray earned her juris doctor with an emphasis in Native American law from the University of Idaho College of Law.
+Ashley Ray earned her bachelor’s degree from the University of Florida and her juris doctor, with an emphasis in Native American law, from the University of Idaho College of Law.
 She is a citizen of the Muscogee (Creek) Nation and worked with several tribes throughout the Pacific Northwest.
 Her article, “Preservation Over Profits: The Conflicting Interest of Hickory Ground and Exploring Options for Preserving the Sacred Parcel,” was published in Seattle University School of Law’s American Indian Law Journal.

 Teaching

-Advanced Indian Law, Contracts
+Advanced Indian Law, Legal Methods, and Contracts

 ashley.ray @mitchellhamline.edu